Special election set to fill Vinton's 2nd Ward

 The next step was to make the decision whether to try another appointment or hold a special election.

-Fischer explained that although the council could decide to make an appointment for tthe seat.
-By law, residents are given a 14 day period to file a petition calling for a special election.
+Fischer explained that although the council could decide to make an appointment for the seat, by law, residents are given a 14 day period to file a petition calling for a special election.

-Council member made the decision to hold a special election.
+Council members made the decision to hold a special election.
 Cost of the election will be $3,000.